kurofuneparry/codebreaker-1/README.md

 # codebreaker-1

 # Introduction
-- Introduce the goal application and features
+- A complete game from start to finish
+-
+- Demonstrate in web page
     - Dots and interface interactions
     - Buttons with functions
-    - Grading/response system
-    - Artificial intelligence
+        - Submit a guess
+            - It gives the number of correct colors in the correct place, and correct colors in the wrong place
+        - Clear a started guess
+        - Solve with AI
+        - Reset the game
     - Daunting?
 No, so easy you'll almost make it by accident
     - They key isn't being a genius, it's learning to think like a programmer
         - Which is easy, now that you're a programmer